vallgroup/photon-software-rule-book/README.md

 # Photon Software Rule Book

 Welcome to the Photon Software Rule Book!

 Here you will find a clear list of things that are expected of you as a Photon Software team member.
 Please read through this whole list.

-If you are not a developer you may skip the code related sections.
+If you are not a developer you may skip through the Writing Code section.

 1. Let's begin with [tracking your time](Tracking%20Time).
 2. [Communicating with the team](Team%20Communication).